AlonEirew/event-relation-resources/definitions.md

 ## Event
 An event is any punctual, durational, or stative situation which happens or holds, and which results from a combination of four components such as: 1) an action component referring to what happens or holds; 2) a time slot which is responsible for anchoring the action in time ; 3) a location component which links the action component to a place/location; and 4) a participant component, which illustrates the “who” or “what” is involved in the action component.

-I meet yesterday with John in Tel-Aviv.
+For example: I meet yesterday with John in Tel-Aviv.

 | Action | Time | Location | Who |
 | ------------- | ------------- | ------------- | ------------- |
 | Meet | yesterday | Tel-Aviv | John |

-> ℹ️  It’s not mandatory of all slots to be filled for any given event, in many cases some of the event’s slots will be empty.
+> ℹ️  Except of the Action, It’s not mandatory for all slots to be filled for any given event, in many cases some of the event’s slots will be empty.

-## Event Mention/Span
+## Event Mention/Span/Trigger
-In general, the event mention or span is usually referred to the word or phrase which corresponds to the action component of the event (i.e., “meet” in the above example).
+In general, the event mention (or span or trigger) is usually referred to the word or phrase which corresponds to the action component of the event (i.e., “meet” in the above example).

-> ℹ️ There are two main definitions to the how event span should be annotated: Minimum-Span (see RED annotation guideliness) and Maximum-Span (see ACE annotation guideliness).
+> ℹ️ There are two main definitions to how event span should be annotated: Minimum-Span (see RED annotation guideliness) and Maximum-Span (see ACE annotation guideliness).

 ## Event Arguments
 Events are defined by their arguments, those denote the what, when, where and who of the event.
-In above table above “yesterday”, “Tel-Aviv” and “Johnl” are the argument of the “meet” event.
+In above table - “yesterday”, “Tel-Aviv” and “Johnl” are the argument of the “meet” event.

 > ℹ️ Event arguments are entities.